 They are proponents of taking your long-term goals and breaking them down into small achievable steps.
 As with many things, the devil is in the details, so if you think small in terms of these different achievable components then you can also achieve your big goals.
+See the video below for more on this concept:

 This approach to seeing big returns on goal achievement follows a seven-step path.

-#1 – Set a goal
+#1 – Set a Goal

 Our team meets for bi-weekly sprint planning where we determine what we want to achieve over the next two weeks.
 However you choose to set your goals, make sure they are actionable and realistic.